HEnquist/camilladsp/README.md

 ## Export filters from REW
 REW can automatically generate a set of filters for correcting the frequency response of a system.
-REW V5.20.14 and later is able to export the filters in the CamillaDSP yaml format.
+REW V5.20.14 and later is able to export the filters in the CamillaDSP YAML format.

 - Go to the "EQ Filters" screen.
 Expand the "Equalizer" section in the list on the right side.
 - Select "CamillaDSP" as Manufacturer and "Filters" as Model.